-Okanogan County PUD, working in conjunction with Okanogan County Community Action Council (OCCAC), offers the following Energy Assistance Programs.
-Contact OCCAC at 509-422-4041 or 877-641-0101 for more information.
+Okanogan County PUD, working in conjunction with Okanogan County Community Action Council (OCCAC) and other agencies, offers the following Customer Support Programs.

-Project Help is a program provided for through donations from Okanogan County PUD customers.
+Project Help is a program funded through donations from Okanogan County PUD customers.
 These donations are used to help other Okanogan County PUD customers pay deposits and energy bills.

 Customers seeking Project Help assistance must meet the following criteria: experiencing a sudden serious illness or death, major hospitalization or an unexpected reduction of income; income must not exceed 80% of the Area Median Income.
 Priority is given to customers who are in urgent need of assistance, and those who are 65 years or older.
 Project Help funds are only given to those who meet the income guidelines and are ineligible for other federal government and emergency assistance.